AdobeDocs/certification.en/help/certifications/aem/aem-sites-e-developer.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

 If you have a minimum of 12 months experience working with the AEM Platform.
-Are able to perform advanced component development, have a deep understanding of the MVC framework, and are aware of frameworks and libraries in AEM.
-In addition, you have an understanding of the AEM development life cycle and familiarity with the following technologies and environments:
+Are able to perform advanced component development, have a deep understanding of the Model View Controller (MVC) framework, be aware of frameworks and libraries in AEM.
+In addition, the candidate will have an understanding of the AEM development life cycle.

+The candidate should have familiarity with the following technologies and environments:

+* JVM
+* Lower/pre-production environments
-* Set up local AEM environments
+* Different AEM hosting capabilities
-* Create basic components based on core OOTB components
-* Create and maintain LESS files
-* Define the developer's process
-* Set up a new project structure
-* Create and edit a dispatcher rule
-* Configure workflows and create custom workflow steps
-* Determine the difference between a traditional AEM components and SPA components
-* Work with Assets API
-* Set up ACLs and permissions including third-party IDPs
-* Set up Multi-site manager for languages and brands
-* Set up maintenance tasks
-* Third-party integrations
-* Implement Cloud Configuration
-* Set up Cloud Manager Pipelines deployments
+* Sync content/environments together
 * Maven
 * Git
 * Development and packaging tools